James-2879/microbiome_analysis/README.md

 Use any of the tools from within `analysis.R` - this sets up the environment and source tools etc. Change `script_dir` at the top of the file.

 > [!NOTE]
-> 'analysis.R' is prinmarily just a set of example functions.
+> 'analysis.R' is primarily just a set of example functions.

 ### Running from CLI